Frequently asked questions for the Registered Education Savings Plans (RESPs)

 Yes.
 A spouse/former spouse can replace the original subscriber in the event of marriage breakdown, if the separation or divorce is recognized by a decree, order or judgment.

 In both situations, the new subscriber is considered to have made all the contributions to the plan.
-As a result, he or she may be responsible for any excess contributions tax payable after 1997 on excess RESP contributions in the months following the change.
+As a result, they may be responsible for any excess contributions tax payable after 1997 on excess RESP contributions in the months following the change.

 3(d) Does a subscriber need to be a resident of Canada?